 Since 2007 I have been running the Physics Show.
 Over 20,000 people have attended my Shows on campus, at local schools, summer camps, and College of Science and University-wide outreach and recruitment events.

 In 2012 together with Ed Fry, I started an innovative program DEEP (Discover, Explore, and Enjoy Physics & Engineering) funded from a Tier One Program grant from Texas A&M University.
 An outstanding team of DEEP mentors (grad students) works with undergraduate students on research, concept, design, and fabrication of science demonstration experiments.
 The program enhances undergraduate and graduate students learning and research experiences by incorporating active learning, service-oriented learning, and teamwork activities.

 I am a co-organizer (together with Bhaskar Dutta (director) and Alexey Belyanin) of the Mitchell Institute Physics Enhancement Program (MIPEP) for high-school physics teachers.

-Other activities include being an organizer of the Physics camp for the Youth Adventure Program and physics coordinator for the Chemistry Open House and Science Exploration Gallery.
+Other activities include being an organizer/presenter at the Graduate Student Professional Development in Teaching seminar series, the Physics camp for the Youth Adventure Program, and physics coordinator for the Chemistry Open House and Science Exploration Gallery.

 Gerald R. North and Tatiana L. Erukhimova, "Atmospheric Thermodynamics.
 Elementary Physics and Chemistry".
 Cambridge University Press, 2009